 Today 5G public networks are delivering enhanced mobile broadband to a growing number of consumers and enterprises, and are serving a growing number of connected devices.
 As edge computing site evolve, 5G SA is deployed and standards continue to evolve, the full promise of 5G can be delivered.

 To meet the hyper-scalability, high performance and low latency required by future 5G use cases, 5G NR is distributed, virtualized, shared and is architecturally more complex than ever.
 Alongside clear benefits these capabilities bring, new security risk and challenges are introduced and amplified.
 These risk must be addressed through appropriate security controls designed to support and protect the delivery of business and industry use cases across 5G NR and elsewhere in the telco cloud.

-RAN evolution, current and future target market segments, and use cases enabled by 4G/5G technologies and infrastructures, all have a strong impact on the growing need for RAN security:
+5G NR and overall LTE evolution, current and future target market segments and use cases, all have a strong impact on the growing need for RAN security: